s-victor/TinyPedal/docs/customization.md

 Set fade in/out radius relative to radar radius, value range in `0.0` to `1.0`.

     show_overlap_indicator
-Show overlap indicator when there is nearby side by side vehicle.
+Show overlap indicator when there are nearby side by side vehicles.
+This option shows `boundary style` indicator if `show_overlap_indicator_in_cone_style` option is disabled.

-    overlap_detection_range_multiplier
+    show_overlap_indicator_in_cone_style
+Show overlap indicator in `cone style` instead of `boundary style`.

+    overlap_cone_angle
+Set cone display angle in degrees.
+This option does not affect overlap detection range.
+Default is `120` degrees.

+    overlap_nearby_range_multiplier
+Set nearby vehicle overlap detection range multiplier that scales with vehicle width.
+A value of `5` would result a 5-vehicle-wide detection range.
+Default is `5` vehicle-wide.

+    overlap_critical_range_multiplier
-Set overlap detection range multiplier that scales with vehicle width.
+Set nearby vehicle critical overlap detection range multiplier that scales with vehicle width.
+Default is `1` vehicle-wide.

     indicator_size_multiplier
 Set indicator size multiplier that scales with vehicle width.